 Coolant Management Best Practices

-The key to coolant management is maintenance and reduces the chances of your coolant going bad.
+The key to coolant management for your machine shop is maintenance which reduces the chances of your coolant going bad.
 You can extend the life of your coolant 2-3 times with good coolant management practices.
 Keeping coolant clean is easier and more cost-effective than having to replace it.
 You should continuously be skimming, cleaning regularly, and screening out metals particles where the coolant enters work station sumps or exits from holding trays.
 Additionally, you should be checking and tracking concentration levels, any sign of any bacterial growth, and monitoring pH balance daily to get the most out of your coolant.

 Water-soluble or miscible cutting fluids are rather alkaline and have a pH of 8.6 or higher.
 While this helps prevent corrosion and controls microorganisms, it does take a toll on paint and rubber seals.
 To minimize the wear, wipe down machines after each shift, inspect seals and wipers and replace as needed, and install a skimmer on each machine to eliminate tramp oil.